 If a prisoner is dissatisfied with the outcome of either of these procedures, they can appeal to the Minister of Justice.

 The relevant form should be asked to a prison officer to raise concerns in one of these ways.
 While authorities permit prisoners and detainees to submit complaints without censorship and to request investigation of poor conditions, they are usually responded to with little detail beyond a final determination.

 National Preventive Mechanisms and other external control bodies

-The country has ratified the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT)
+The Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) was

 However, the government has so far been reluctant to ratify the Optional Protocol to the UNCAT (OPCAT), which requires the creation of an independent National Preventive Mechanism.